Member of the Writers' Guild of Great Britain

 Workplaces: The impact of workplace culture on individuals and organisations

 This accessible romp through diverse workplaces reveals how their cultures have just as much, if not more, impact on the organisation than any strategic intent or managerial intervention.
-It is an entertaining and informative book aimed at professionals, academics and general readers.

-Workplaces recounts episodes from the author's varied working life, including an Embassy, an international investment bank and an African non-governmental organisation, highlighting important points about the realities of work and the effect workplace culture has on strategy, leadership, individuals and outcomes.
+Workplaces recounts episodes from the author’s diverse working life, including an Embassy, an international investment bank and an African non-governmental organisation, highlighting important points about the realities of work and the effect workplace culture has on strategy, leadership, individuals and outcomes.

 Writer Associate in Creative Writing at Bath Spa University, 2017-2021.